 - Our Cybercrime and Business Analytics module introduces you to accounting and financial theory with the science and art of discovering and analysing patterns and identifying anomalies.

 - The Research Methods and Dissertation module in blocks five and six will enable you to develop research in a specialist area of forensic accounting.

 Information for international students

-If English is not your first language, an IELTS score of 6.0 (including a minimum of 5.5 in each component) or equivalent is normally required.
+If English is not your first language an IELTS score of 6.0 overall with 5.5 in each band (or equivalent) when you start the course is essential.

 Fees and funding

 Qualification, course duration and attendance options

 - Enquiries Team

 - +44 (0)116 2 50 60 70